Our Service Model

 We see building students’ capacity to negotiate the systems and processes involved in a University education, as part of that education.

 The Service is primarily delivered by four full time professional advocates, and a Student Services Officer.
 The Service is available to over 60 000 enrolled students, so the demand on our Service can be extremely high at times.
 For this reason, and to ensure everyone seeking assistance gets the most appropriate and timely assistance, we ask that you contact us via the form below and you will receive a response within one working day.

-As what we see as an important act of social distancing at this crucial time, we have suspended the Drop-In Clinic until further notice.
 Please note there will be no interruptions to our levels of service to you and we are still willing and able to support you any way we can.
-To get our assistance please send us a message through our contact form below and we will be in touch with you as soon as we can.
+To get our assistance please send us a message through our contact form below and we will get back to you as soon as possible.

 If you are responding to a notice from the University, or submitting a complaint/grievance, in the first instance we may provide you with preliminary advice via email to assist you to begin a rough draft.
 We can then review and provide feedback on this over email in order to make best use of appointment times.